 The Board of County Commissioners (BOCC) held a work session on August 27 to talk about the county's policies and development regulations related to mining.
-County staff are currently working with stakeholders to revise comprehensive plan policies and update development regulations related to mining.
+County staff are worked with stakeholders to revise comprehensive plan policies and update development regulations related to mining.

 At a public hearing on July 8, the BOCC discussed the Planning Commission recommendations on where the surface mining overlay should be applied.
 The BOCC agreed with the Planning Commission recommendation with one exception, which was to remove Area 5 Courtney Pit from the list of areas.